With the Russians rolling in towards Nazi Germany from the Eastern Front, Britain and the US needed to get a move on.

 Before it did, years of research would go into planning it.

 Photo reconnaissance pilot Raymond Beckley knew full-well how important his job was.
 Speaking to the Military History network, he said:

 "Generals have to make decisions based on several factors: Are the beaches [a] practical place for landing?
 What are the problems [going to be] when you get to the beaches?
 How heavily are they defended?"

-Nearly a million reconnaissance pictures were assembled the in the years before the invasion and painstakingly pored over to answer these questions.
+Nearly a million reconnaissance pictures were assembled in the years before the invasion and painstakingly pored over to answer these questions.

 When they had been, the gears of the giant Allied military machine started to move towards invasion, but not before a great deception.

-Huge numbers of fake tanks and other military equipment were used to help stage a military façade and give Hitler the impression that attack on France would be launched nearer to Calais.
+Huge numbers of fake tanks and other military equipment were used to help stage a military façade and give Hitler the impression that an attack on France would be launched nearer to Calais.

 The real hammer blow would, of course, land 250 miles to the west.

 When it did, the first soldiers to land in France were men of the Oxford and Bucks Light Infantry.